River City Girls: Release

 River City Girls was released in September 2019, generally over digital distribution channels such as the Nintendo eShop, PlayStation Network (PSN), Xbox Games Store, Steam, and GOG.com.

 Limited Run Games released physical editions of the game for Nintendo Switch and PlayStation 4, which also includes a Collector's Edition that included several add-ons.

 Following criticisms, WayForward altered the game's secret ending via a post-launch update in January 2020.
 The game was later released for Amazon's Luna streaming service on October 20 the same year.

 A PlayStation 5 version was released in January 2022, with owners of the PlayStation 4 version getting the PS5 version for free.

 Versions for Android and iOS were released by Crunchyroll on November 7, 2023 as part of their Crunchyroll Game Vault service.

-Sequels
+Legacy

-River City Girls 2 was released in December 2022.
+A sequel, River City Girls 2 was released in December 2022.
 In addition, Kunio-tachi no Banka was localized in 2022 as River City Girls Zero.